Real-World Evaluation of two Cooperative Intersection Management Approaches: Introduction

 The remainder of the paper is structured as follows: Section~\ref{sec:sota} discusses the state of the art in classical and learning-based cooperative planning for automated driving.
-The proposed optimization-based maneuver planner is introduced in Sec.~\ref{sec:optim}, followed by the RL-based one in Sec.~\ref{sec:rl}.
-Afterwards, we present simulative evaluation results (Sec.~\ref{sec:simeval}) and our real-world experiments in public traffic (Sec.~\ref{sec:realeval}).
-Finally, Sec.~\ref{sec:conclusion} summarizes the results of the article and gives an outlook on future work.
+Our previously introduced maneuver planning approaches are summarized and compared in Section~\ref{sec:planningmodule}.
+We give an in-depth overview over our simulation framework and evaluation method in Section~\ref{sec:simappr}.
+Afterwards, we discuss our simulative evaluation results (Section~\ref{sec:simeval}) and real-world experiments in public traffic (Section~\ref{sec:realeval}).
+Finally, Section~\ref{sec:conclusion} summarizes the results of the article and gives an outlook on future work.